adammck/djtables/README.rst

 License
 =======
-DjangoTables is free software, available under the BSD license.
+djtables is free software, available under the BSD license.